 - Family members of a person with autism also tend to have higher rates of autistic traits.

 - Twin studies demonstrate that when one identical (monozygotic) twin is affected by autism, there’s a very high chance the other twin will be affected also (77% in one large study).
 With fraternal (dizygotic) twins, who have a different genetic makeup to each other, the chance is much less.

 Google ‘autism and genes’ and you’ll find it’s a thriving area of autism research.
 Unfortunately, about the only thing that’s clear at the moment is that the genetics of autism are extremely complex, with hundreds of different possible ‘risk genes’ and pathways identified, some involving multiple genes in combination with environmental factors.

 Older parents may be a factor

-There is growing evidence that older fathers and mothers (over 45 years) are at increased risk of having a child with autism.
+There is growing evidence that older fathers and mothers (over 45 years) are at increased chance of having a child with autism.
 Older parents, as a rule, are more likely to have children with developmental and other disorders.
-While the cause is most likely genetic, older mothers are also at higher risk of pregnancy and birth complications.
+While the cause is most likely genetic, older mothers are also at higher chance of pregnancy and birth complications.